Introduction

 Mainul Hosein vs Sheikh Hasina Wazed 53 DLR 138

-’Per Md Abdur Rashid J (agreeing) A contempt proceeding is quasi-criminal in nature.
+’Per Md Abdur Rashid J (agreeing) A contempt proceeding is quasi-criminal.
 The contemner is entitled to benefit of the doubt, and since the Court is both prosecutor and judge, the rule as to proof of guilt of the contemner must be strictly observed’’

 Bangladesh Supreme Court Bar Association vs Shah Azizur Rahman, MP 52 DLR 159.